casper-bug/asciicam/README.md

 ASCIICam
-ASCIICam is a simple HTML and JS based project that was made with help of GPT.
+ASCIICam is a simple HTML and JS based project that was made with help of CLAUDE Sonnet 3.7